dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

     * [TODO: Further discussion on commonality between DNS packets e.g. common query signatures and the set of finite set of valid responses from authoritatives]

-* Metadata about other packets received can optionally be included in each block.
+4. Metadata about other packets received can optionally be included in each block.
 For example, counts of malformed DNS packets and non-DNS packets
 (e.g. ICMP, TCP resets) sent to the server may be of interest.

-* Malformed packets will, where possible, be matched with the corresponding query or response, with the match flagged to indicate the presence of malformed input.
-The original content of malformed packets will optionally be recorded.
+5. The wire format content of malformed DNS packets can optionally be recorded.

-    * For example if a query is malformed and no matching attempt is made, this will lead to the (well formed) DNS responses with error code FORMERR appearing as "unmatched".

-    * Any structured capture format that does not capture the DNS payload byte for byte will be limited to some extent in that it cannot represent "malformed" DNS packets.
+    * Rationale: Any structured capture format that does not capture the DNS payload byte for byte will be limited to some extent in that it cannot represent "malformed" DNS packets (see #malformed-packets).
 Only those packets that can be transformed reasonably into the structured format can be represented by the format.

-    * Malformed packets are discussed in more detail in (#malformed-packets).

-    * Rationale: Many name servers will process queries on a best-effort basis in accordance with Postel's Law, and do not insist on completely well-formed packets.
-If possible, responses to these queries should be matched with the query, so that the query does not appear to have gone un-answered in name server performance reporting.
-It can be advantageous to collect statistics on malformed inputs, and possibly to analyse those inputs.
-Therefore it should be possible to record malformed packet contents directly in the C-DNS format.

-# Malformed Packets

-As the primary aim of handling malformed packets is to match responses and queries as far as possible despite the malformation, malformed packets are divided into two distinct types; those packets which can be decoded sufficiently to allow matching with a corresponding query or response ("partially malformed"), and those that cannot ("completely malformed").

-The approach adopted in C-DNS to matching query and response is described in (#matching-algorithm).
-To be matched, it must be possible to decode the Primary ID (see (#primary-id)), and, if present, the Secondary ID (see (#secondary-id)).
-Briefly, it must be possible to decode the IP source and destination addresses, the UDP or TCP source and destination ports, the DNS header ID, the DNS header flags/opcode/rcode fields, QDCOUNT, and, if QDCOUNT is non-zero, the entire DNS header and the first question section entry.
-If these cannot be decoded, matching cannot proceed, and the packet is therefore classified as completely malformed.
-If these can be decoded, the packet is classified as partially malformed, and participates in matching.
-See (#malformed-packet-considerations) for more on matching with partially malformed packets.

-If recording the content of malformed packets in C-DNS is enabled, the original packet content of both completely and partially malformed packets is recorded in C-DNS.
-The data is tagged to indicate whether the packet was processed as completely or partially malformed.

-A count of malformed packets is in a block is kept in the C-DNS block statistics.
-This is a single count, including both partially and completely malformed packets.
+However this can result in rather misleading statistics.
+For example, a malformed query which cannot be represented in the C-DNS format will lead to the (well formed) DNS responses with error code FORMERR appearing as 'unmatched'.
+Therefore it can greatly aid downstream analysis to have the wire format of the malformed DNS packets available directly in the C-DNS file.

 # Conceptual Overview